SophiaGrace16/TheDungeon/NOTES.md

 - [x] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [?]
+Limited logic in controllers
 - [x] Views use helper methods if appropriate
 - [x] Views use partials if appropriate